fupdec/mediaChips/README.md

 - ... and something else

 #### &#127991; Tags
-- Adding alternate names (for easy search), color, value (for a meter), favorite, bookmark
+- Adding alternate names (for easy search), color, value (for a meter), favorite, bookmark, category
 - Sorting and filtering
 - Adding several at a time
 - Of course the tag image